-Controls on pollution and pesticide are not as strong (or are not enforced), nor are policies on environmental protection.
+Though Thailand is quickly modernizing, its infrastructure is not as developed as that of the United States.
+Controls on pollution and pesticides and environmental protections are also not as strong (or are not enforced).
 Stray dogs live on the streets and in and around market places.
-Not every street has sidewalks and some streets have partially constructed ones.
+Not every street has sidewalks. and some streets have partially constructed ones.
 The wide range of choices you are used to regarding your food, reading material, recreation, and choices of medical care will not be available.
 Keep in mind, though, that it will be your experience of these kinds of conditions and others that will contribute to your understanding of the context in which the struggle for sustainable development is taking place.